Motor#

 reset_position#

-reset_position sets the motor or motor group’s position to 0.
+reset_position changes the motor or motor group’s current position to 0.

 Usage: